Is Channel Estimation Necessary to Select Phase-Shifts for RIS-Assisted Massive MIMO?: Numerical Results and Discussion

 \section{Numerical Results and Discussion}

 In this section, we compare the performance of the proposed RIS-assisted massive MIMO with several channel estimation and phase-shift selection schemes and conventional massive MIMO.
 The pathloss models and the shadow fading parameters for the LOS and NLOS paths originate from \cite[Table~5.1]{channel} for an urban microcell environment.
 Isotropic antennas are considered at the BS and UEs.
 The RIS elements have area $(\lambda/4)^2$, where $\lambda$ is the wavelength, and are deployed with $\lambda/4$ spacing.
-The carrier frequency is $1.9$\,GHz, the bandwidth is $1$\,MHz, and the thermal noise variance is $-107$\,dBm, corresponding to a noise figure of $7$\,dB.
+Unless otherwise stated, the carrier frequency is $1.9$\,GHz, the bandwidth is $1$\,MHz, and the thermal noise variance is $-107$\,dBm, corresponding to a noise figure of $7$\,dB.
 The number of BS antennas is $M=100$ and they are deployed as a half-wavelength-spaced ULA.
 There are $L=2$ RISs, each being a UPA with $16\times16$ elements.
 The spatial correlation matrices for both the BS and RISs are generated using the closed-form formula for three-dimensional Gaussian local scattering model from Lemma~\ref{lemma4} with 15 degrees angular spread (i.e., $\sigma_{\varphi}=\sigma_{\theta}=\pi/12$).
-Each RIS is assigned to the one of the two UEs with the lowest BS-UE channel gains.
-The coherence block length is $\tau_c=10\,000$ samples, which is realistic for low-mobility scenarios, and $\tau_p=30K$ mutually orthogonal pilot sequences are used for conventional massive MIMO.\footnote{It was observed that for the considered scenario, this selection for $\tau_p$ presents a good trade-off between pilot signal SNR and data transmission length in each coherence block.} For the RIS-assisted massive MIMO case, each $4\times4$ set of RIS elements is reconfigured to have the same phase-shift during pilot transmission for the short-term RIS configuration in Section~\ref{sec:individual} and, hence, we have $\tau_p=(LR+1)K=33K$.
+Each RIS is assigned to the one of the two UEs with the lowest BS-UE channel gains, by prioritizing the UE with the worst BS-UE channel and assigning the RIS with stronger channel to it.
+The coherence block length is $\tau_c=10\,000$ samples, which can be obtained for 1\,MHz coherence bandwidth (corresponding to the maximum difference of 300\,m between different paths) with 10\,ms coherence time (which corresponds to UE mobility of 7.89\,m/s, being equivalent to 28.4\,km/h) \cite[Sec.~2.1]{Marzetta2016a}.
+Hence, $\tau_c=10\,000$ is a realistic number for semi-static UEs as well as UEs that walk or run.
+For each scenario, the best integer $\tilde{\tau}$ is selected to have $K$ mutually orthogonal pilot sequences of length $\tau_p=\tilde{\tau}K$ for conventional massive MIMO by searching over the integers and picking the best one that results in the maximum average SE.
+For the RIS-assisted massive MIMO case, each $4\times4$ set of RIS elements is reconfigured to have the same phase-shift during pilot transmission for the short-term RIS configuration in Section~\ref{sec:individual} and, hence, we have $\tau_p=(LR+1)K=33K$.
 For the channel estimation scheme with the long-term RIS configuration in Section~\ref{sec:overall}, $\dot{\tau}=33$ is selected to have the same pilot length, i.e., $\tau_p=\dot{\tau}K=33K$.
-For the two-stage channel estimation method in Fig.~\ref{fig:channel_estimation_schemes}, the same parameters are selected, and thus the total pilot length is $\tau_p=(LR+1)K+\dot{\tau}K=66K$.